cfengine/documentation/reference/components/cf-agent/bundles-for-agent/databases-in-agent-promises.markdown

-For example, creating 100 new databases for test purposes is a task for CFEngine; but adding a new item to an important production database is not a recomended task for CFEngine.
+For example, creating 100 new databases for test purposes is a task for CFEngine; but adding a new item to an important production database is not a recommended task for CFEngine.

 There are three kinds of database supported by Nova: